 - In a further 85 metres cross a tarmac path to continue straight on, despite a ‘Danger - Golf Course’ sign on your right.
 In 90 metres you cross a fairway (beware golf balls coming from the right).
 After a further 50 metres, you see Knole House’s garden walls on your left.
 Carry on along these walls.
 You pass the entry to the Brewhouse Tearoom.
 At the end of the walls turn left for the Knole House entrance if you want to go inside.

-- To continue the walk from the end of the high wall go straight ahead onto the grass, heading with no clear path for a clump of trees at the top of the hill, your direction 315°.
-You will probably need to weave your way round parked cars.
-Once there, following a footpath sign to the right, continue ahead, your direction 310°.
-In 150 metres, having passed another footpath post, you pass a crater depression on your right.
-You are now on a clear path that leads to a tarmac drive.
-Cross it, passing a footpath post on your right, to carry straight on, along a path initially downhill, your direction 300° .
+- To continue the walk from the end of the high wall go straight ahead, continuing on the alignment of the wall, over grass and through the car parking area, heading uphill on no clear path towards a clump of trees at the top of the hill, your direction 315°.
+On your way up you will probably need to weave your way round parked cars.
+Once there, you come to a footpath post whose direction you follow over grass, and soon gently downhill, on a bearing of 310°.
+In 150 metres, having passed another footpath post, you pass a crater depression on your right and keep ahead, downhill, now on a clear, sandy path that leads to a tarmac drive.
+Cross it, go down three earthen steps and keep straight on, downhill on a sandy path, your direction 300° .

-- In 200 metres leave Knole Park by a deer protection gate to go steeply uphill, your direction 265°.
+- In 200 metres you come down to a grassy valley bottom which you cross over to leave Knole Park by a metal deer protection gate to go steeply uphill, your direction 265°.
 In 5 metres ignore the path to your right.

-- In a further 200 metres keep to the tarmac path as you pass the Sevenoaks Leisure Centre car park on your right.
+- In a further 200 metres keep to the tarmac path as you pass the site of what was Sevenoaks Leisure Centre car park on your right (new development in progress July 2018).
 Continue past the end of the car park with a wall on your right and railings on your left, coming out opposite Waitrose.
 Cross the road and continue to the right of the toilets (Akehurst Lane) your direction 255 degrees.
 This leads out to Sevenoaks High Street.

 - There are various possibilities for tea in Sevenoaks.
 For Caffè Nero turn right down the High Street.
 For Costa Coffee, cross the High Street, turn right and continue to Blighs Road on your left.